-Red Fort is one of the most popular tourist places in Delhi.
+Red Fort is a popular tourist places in Delhi.
 It is a World Heritage Monument.
-Called Lal Qila or Lal Qil'ah locally, it is an icon for the city.
-Visiting Red Fort is a fascinating experience in looking at craftsmanship of 17th century and also reliving a part of medieval Indian history.
+Red Fort is known as Lal Qila or Lal Qil'ah locally and is an iconic monument in the city of Delhi.
+Visiting Red Fort is a fascinating experience in experiencing the craftsmanship of the 17th century and reliving an important part of medieval Indian history.

 Red Fort was built by the Mughal emperor Shah Jahan during 1639-48.
-The Mughals used Agra as their capital till the year 1649.
-Shah Jahan developed the seventh city of Delhi and called it Shahjahanabad, the present-day Old Delhi and made it his capital in 1649.
+The Mughals used Agra as their capital till 1649.
+Shah Jahan developed the seventh city of Delhi and called it Shahjahanabad, which is the present-day Old Delhi.
+Shah Jahan made it his capital in 1649.
 The Red Fort was the royal residence of the emperor.

 How to reach

 Read Fort is quite close to the Old Delhi Railway Station.
 It is also close to the Chandni Chowk Metro Station.

 The main entrance to Red Fort is through the Lahore Gate.